gravitational/gravity/docs/README.md

     * `docs_dir`
     * `extra` variables
 * edit theme/scripts.html and update docVersions variable
-* edit Makefile and append new version to the `VERSION` variable
+* edit Makefile and append new version to the `VERSIONS` variable

 ## Deploying